 And the boy pulled his toe up to his nose for a sniff.

 I shook my head.

 By this time, my grand-daughter was awake.
 She jumped up, running into Grandpa’s arms.
 The boy still had his toe near his nose.

 Yes, the girls are different.
 They are beautiful.

 Please feel free to share.
-I encourage and welcome your comments and thoughts.
+I welcome your comments and thoughts.
 Contact Mike Windham at firstname.lastname@example.org.
 You can follow my blog at mikewindham.com.